Find errors in a range

 Steps to highlighting errors in a range

-We’ll use the ISERROR function to find the cells that contain errors.
-If we want to find and highlight the blank cells in a range, use the ISBLANK function.
+We’ll use the ISERROR function to find the cells containing errors.
+Alternatively, we can use the ISBLANK function to find and highlight the blank cells in a range.

 Conditional formatting evaluates the formula.
 If the result is TRUE, the given cell will be highlighted.